Walleclipse/Walleclipse.github.io/_posts/2023-12-02-Feedforward.md

 highlight: true
 ---

-This work proposes an online adaptation method with feedforward compensation that optimizes the prediction model using critical data samples from a memory buffer rather than relying solely on the latest samples.
-We demonstrate that this approach achieves a smaller error bound compared to previously used methods in slow time-varying systems, enhancing both accuracy and robustness.
+This work introduces an online adaptation method with feedforward compensation, optimizing models using critical data from a memory buffer.
+It outperforms previous methods in slow time-varying systems, offering improved accuracy and robustness with a smaller error bound.